dangkhoi88x/AWS-fcj/content/1-Worklog/1.10-Week10/_index.md

   - Learned best practices for security, monitoring, and cost optimization.
   - Developed skills working with multiple AWS services simultaneously.

-- **Ready for final phase**:
+- **Completed the AWS Cloud Journey program**:

   - System has been successfully deployed and tested.
   - Documentation and demo materials are fully prepared.
-  - Ready for Week 11: Final review and Week 12: Final presentation.
+  - Final review of all deliverables completed.
+  - Presentation slides and content finalized.
+  - Program summary and evaluation completed.
+  - All deliverables ready for submission.
+  - Successfully completed 10 weeks of AWS Cloud Journey learning and project implementation.